How to complain or comment about our services

 We improve our services by listening to and learning from your comments and complaints.
 Please talk to any of our staff at any time.
 You can also put a note in the suggestions box at reception – you don’t have to give your name.

 If you are a patient or carer, you are welcome to attend one of our regular meetings with service users where you can tell us about your experience of the services you have received.
-Contact the Quality Manager at email@example.com or telephone 020 8768 4500.
+Contact the Head of Quality at email@example.com or telephone 020 8768 4606.

 2 How to make a complaint